 When people first get interested in practicing yoga, most people assume that they need to buy a mat.
 But is this really the case?
-It depends on the type of Yoga you are practicing and how often you plan on practicing yoga per week.
-Below are pros and cons of yoga mats.
+It depends on the type of yoga you are practicing and how often you plan on practicing yoga per week.
+Below are arguments for both sides.

 Yoga mats are a modern invention.
-Yoga has been practiced for thousands of years without the help of any attributes, like yoga mats and yoga blocks.
+Yoga has been practiced for thousands of years without the help of any attributes like yoga mats and yoga blocks.
 It is perfectly possible to practice yoga without a mat.
-If you plan on practicing a more gentle type of yoga rather than a hot yoga class like for example a Yin Class then you can easily practice without a mat.
+If you plan on practicing a more gentle type of yoga rather than a hot yoga class like a yin class, then you can easily practice without a mat.
 Just make sure that you have a clean and stable (non-slip) floor.
 Make sure your practice area is level without uneven spots to cause injury.

 Using a yoga mat is more hygienic, especially when you are not practicing at home.
-If on a wooden surface there could be bacteria lurking, if you practice at a studio that has carport, just buy a mat.
-A mat will also provide support and cushioning to ensure comfort when practicing on a hard floor.
+On a wooden surface there could be bacteria lurking, and if you practice at a studio that has a carport, buy a mat.
+A mat will provide support and cushioning to ensure comfort when practicing on a hard floor.
 Non-slip mats help you to hold poses more easily, and there is less danger of hurting yourself.

 If you do decide to buy a yoga mat, then avoid the cheap PVC mats.
 Even though they are inexpensive to buy and come in a wide range of flashy colors, they are made from harmful materials.
 One of these, a chemical substance called phthalates, is particularly bad for the environment and your health.
-Phthalates are not biodegradable, cannot be recycled, and can release noxious fumes throughout the live span of the mat.
-So if you do choose to use a yoga mat, then choose a more environmentally friendly option like cotton, natural rubber, or Thermal Plastic Elastomer.
-Most yoga mat companies now make organic mats that are not just good for you but for your wallet.
-It is becoming cheaper to make yoga mats out of recycled materials than it is from the harmful glues and fabrics.
+Phthalates are not biodegradable, cannot be recycled, and can release noxious fumes throughout the lifespan of the mat.
+So if you do choose to use a yoga mat, choose a more environmentally friendly option like cotton, natural rubber, or Thermal Plastic Elastomer.
+Most yoga mat companies now make organic mats that are not only good for you but good for your wallet.
+It is becoming cheaper to make yoga mats out of recycled materials than it is to make them from harmful glues and fabrics.